top of page

 From Crisis to Revision

-Selfhood in a Changing World can be a crisis but it doesn't have to be.
+Selfhood in a Changing World can be a crisis but it doesn’t have to be.
 By reframing the identity crisis of thirty as a developmental milestone rather than a personal failure, we make room for something constructive to emerge.
 Revision is not betrayal.
 It is integrity.
 It is the act of looking honestly at the self you’ve become and making adjustments not for others, but for yourself.
+In the field of social work, supporting individuals through these identity revisions is a key practice, especially when addressing complex factors like adoption, ethnicity, and social relationships.
+Regular review periods, as highlighted in adoption quarterly literature, are important for monitoring and supporting ongoing identity changes and ensuring that both adoptive and biological relationships are nurtured over time.
+Working with a clinical psychologist and career advisor can provide structured support for translating these insights into sustainable life changes.

 Some people go back to school.
 Some end long friendships.
 Some move closer to home.
 Others move across the world.
 The particulars are less important than the impulse: to bring the outer life into closer alignment with the inner one.
 Not perfectly, not all at once, but earnestly.